joewiz/joewiz.github.io/_posts/2012-02-06-an-under-appreciated-use-for-xquery-wrangling-plain-text.md

 * * *

+**Update (Jan 13, 2016):** Fixed missing element names, which were swallowed in my initial import of the post from Posterous.

-**Update:** This post was migrated from my old posterous.com blog in Dec.
+**Update (Dec 27, 2014):** This post was migrated from my old posterous.com blog in Dec.
 2014, thanks to the [Wayback Machine's copy](https://web.archive.org/web/20130501233347/http://joewiz.posterous.com/an-under-appreciated-use-for-xquery-wrangling).

 Also, for posterity, I've adapted a few comments I was able to retrieve: